 I wrote that song, “iLove”, because this was an area that I found is a struggle for me.
-So, I wrote it as if my iPhone was my girlfriend and she was kind of constantly grabbing for my attention.
-And that was just kind of a very real testimony for me in the way that I was feeling and the kind of fight I had to put up in order to focus.
+So I wrote it as if my iPhone was my girlfriend, and she was kind of constantly grabbing for my attention.
+And that was just kind of a very real testimony for me in the way that I was feeling, and the kind of fight I had to put up in order to focus.

 As far as my family life and spiritual disciplines, I don’t have really any kind of magic things.
-When I read the Word and when I pray I have to either leave my phone in another room or put it on do not disturb.
-I absolutely have to, because I have found that I definitely will get distracted.
-It will vibrate and then I will kind of run to it, or even, you know, the reason why I have to leave it out of the room sometimes or turn the signal off is because I get rabbit trails in my brain, too.
+When I read the word and when I pray, I have to either leave my phone in another room or put it on “do not disturb.”
+I absolutely have to because I have found that I definitely will get distracted.
+It will vibrate and then I will kind of run to it, or even, the reason why I have to leave it out of the room sometimes, or turn the signal off, is that I get rabbit trails in my brain too.
 And I will convince myself I need to look something up.
-This is the power of Google on me is I never have to wonder anything.
+This is the power of Google on me: I never have to wonder anything.
 I can find out right now.
 And so any rabbit trail that pops up into my mind, I can pop right to.